-Are you proposing to connect to the public water supply network? \ Τ No, using a private water supply ≤ No connection required If No, using a private water supply, please show on plans the supply and all works needed to provide it (on or off site).
-Assessment of Flood Risk $\leq$ Yes T No $\leq$ Don't Know Is the site within an area of known risk of flooding? \ If the site is within an area of known risk of flooding you may need to submit a Flood Risk Assessment before your application can be determined.
-You may wish to contact your Planning Authority or SEPA for advice on what information may be required. $\leq$ Yes T No $\leq$ Don't Know Do you think your proposal may increase the flood risk elsewhere? \ Trees $\leq$ Yes T No Are there any trees on or adjacent to the application site? \ If Yes, please mark on your drawings any trees, known protected trees and their canopy spread close to the proposal site and indicate if any are to be cut back or felled.
-Waste Storage and Collection $T \text{ Yes} \leq No$ Do the plans incorporate areas to store and aid the collection of waste (including recycling)? \ If Yes or No, please provide further details: \ (Max 500 characters) Domestic waste collection and recycling arrangement as per the accompanying site plan.
-Residential Units Including Conversion $T{\text{Yes}} \leq N_0$ Does your proposal include new or additional houses and/or flats? \ How many units do you propose in total? \ 1

-Please provide full details of the number and types of units on the plans.
+Are you proposing to connect to the public water supply network?
+T Yes \leq No, using a private water supply No, using a private water supply S No connection required If No, using a private water supply, please show on plans the supply and all works needed to provide it (on or off site).
+Assessment of Flood Risk Is the site within an area of known risk of flooding? \leq Yes T No \leq Don't Know If the site is within an area of known risk of flooding you may need to submit a Flood Risk Assessment before your application can be determined.
+You may wish to contact your Planning Authority or SEPA for advice on what information may be required.
+Do you think your proposal may increase the flood risk elsewhere? \leq Yes T No \leq Don't Know Trees Are there any trees on or adjacent to the application site? ${}$ Yes ${}T$ No If Yes, please mark on your drawings any trees, known protected trees and their canopy spread close to the proposal site and indicate if any are to be cut back or felled.
+Waste Storage and Collection Do the plans incorporate areas to store and aid the collection of waste (including recycling)? $T { m Yes} \leq { m No}$ If Yes or No, please provide further details: (Max 500 characters) Domestic waste collection and recycling arrangement as per the accompanying site plan.
+Residential Units Including Conversion Does your proposal include new or additional houses and/or flats? $T Yes \leq No$ How many units do you propose in total?
+1 Please provide full details of the number and types of units on the plans.
 Additional information may be provided in a supporting statement.

-All Types of Non Housing Development - Proposed New Floorspace

-Does your proposal alter or create non-residential floorspace? \

-$\leq$ Yes T No
+All Types of Non Housing Development - Proposed New Floorspace Does your proposal alter or create non-residential floorspace? \leq Yes T No Schedule 3 Development Does the proposal involve a form of development listed in Schedule 3 of the Town and Country \leq Yes T No \leq Don't Know Planning (Development Management Procedure (Scotland) Regulations 2013 If yes, your proposal will additionally have to be advertised in a newspaper circulating in the area of the development.
+Your planning authority will do this on your behalf but will charge you a fee.
+Please check the planning authority's website for advice on the additional fee and add this to your planning fee.
+If you are unsure whether your proposal involves a form of development listed in Schedule 3, please check the Help Text and Guidance notes before contacting your planning authority.